sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 In that end, we found scenarios and storyboards to be effective tools that would serve as more compelling communication devices.

 Scenarios allow us to tell compelling narratives about a design; they describe a design within the context of a user and their actions, and allow us to bring stakeholders into the design thinking process.
-As Rogers, Sharpe, & Preece note in *Interaction Design*, "telling stories is a natural way for people to explain what they are doing or how they achieve something."
+As Rogers, Sharpe, & Preece note in *Interaction Design*<sup>[1]</sup>, "telling stories is a natural way for people to explain what they are doing or how they achieve something."
 Here is the scenario we used to describe how a user might use our app to discuss an artwork through an online discussion:

 > Bob has recently visited a museum and become entranced with a Jackson Pollock work.
 He is waiting for the bus, and thinks back to this piece.
 He decides he wants to discuss this particular artwork with others, so he pulls up the Art for All app and navigates to the discussion section under this artwork profile page.
 He asks some probing questions, and finds that another student, Sarah, is also online at the same time and wants to talk about this particular work.
 They discuss their interpretations, and in the end Bob feels like he has a better understanding of the artwork.

 Clearly, this scenario paints a much more vivid picture of what our design intends to support and how our design would be used be a real user.
 It concentrates on human activity, and describes the purpose of our app in the context of why people do the things they do and what they are trying to achieve.

 In a similar vein, storyboards serve as short graphical depictions of narratives that envision future scenarios of how a design interaction might serve user’s needs.
-As Truong et al. note in *Storyboarding: an empirical determination of best practices and effective guidelines*, "storyboards must demonstrate not only the details of a specific interface but also higher level concepts surrounding user motivation and emotion during system use."
+As Truong et al. note in *Storyboarding: An Empirical Determination of Best Practices and Effective Guidelines*<sup>[3]</sup>, "storyboards must demonstrate not only the details of a specific interface but also higher level concepts surrounding user motivation and emotion during system use."
 As such, we wanted our storyboards to convey an added layer of emotion and interaction between the user and the goals they were achieving with the app.
 The storyboard we constructed to convey the use of our design in finding background information is shown below.

 <figure>
 <img src="../img/storyboard-1.jpg" style="max-width: 100%;" />